ivy-llc/ivy/docs/partial_source/contributing.rst

 :code:`torch` and :code:`tensorflow`.
 You can test all of these tests locally by running :code:`./test_array_api.sh backend_name`, for example :code:`./test_array_api.sh torch` or :code:`./test_array_api.sh jax`.

+The docstrings for all methods in the Ivy API should be taken directly from the associated docstring in the Array API standard.
+Use the `source files`_ in the Array API repository rather than the website for copying, so that the formatting can be copied correctly.
+However, when defining our method in Ivy, we should remove the following arguments which appear in the standard to denote the optional inclusion of additional arguments by frameworks which adopt the standard :code:`*, \,`

 Keeping Your Fork Updated